OrbitalEnterprises/eve-esi-client/docs/MarketApi.md

 MarketApi apiInstance = new MarketApi();
 String orderType = "all"; // String | Filter buy/sell orders, return all orders by default.
-If you query without type_id, we always return both buy and sell orders.
+If you query without type_id, we always return both buy and sell orders
 Integer regionId = 56; // Integer | Return orders in this region
 String datasource = "tranquility"; // String | The server name you would like data from String ifNoneMatch = "ifNoneMatch_example"; // String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag